Code-Institute-Submissions/thrill-seekers/README.md

 ### Typography
 Two different fonts from [googlefonts](https://fonts.google.com/) were selected for the Thrill Seeker project.
-For all headlines I chose the font family “Raleway”, a sans-serif font.
+For all headlines, I chose the font family “Raleway”, a sans-serif font.
 I linked the name directly to railway tracks and therefore to tracks and speed, like on rollercoasters.
 At the same time, I really liked the font.
 I then looked for a suitable font for the rest of the text and the body on the website.
 I came across this [article](https://maxibestof.one/typefaces/raleway/pairing/roboto/) which combines the "Roboto" sans-serif font family with Raleway.
 This combination appealed to me and I like "Roboto".
 That's why I chose Roboto as the second font for the project.

 ### Imagery and icons
 I have used various image sources for this project.
 I created the logo with the website [Logo](https://logo.com/).
 I used a variant of this for the profile_defauld image and the favicon.
-All other profile images for example accounts as well as the no_results image for an unsuccessful search are from the website [Freepiks](https://de.freepik.com/).
+All other profile images for example accounts as well as the no_results image for an unsuccessful search, are from the website [Freepiks](https://de.freepik.com/).
 The pictures on the About, Sign in and Sign up page are from the website [Pexels](https://www.pexels.com/de-de/).
 The images for the park articles are from the respective [Wikipedia](https://www.wikipedia.org/) pages of the free parks.
 All icons on the website were used by [Fontawesome](https://https://fontawesome.com/icons/).

 ## Wireframes
 In the planning process for this project, wireframes were subsequently created for the entire project.
-These are listed here sorted by page. <br>
+These are listed here, sorted by page. <br>

 | Page                           | Screanshot                                                                                                                                      |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |